avielg/playdate-poly/README.md

 - [x] Scorpion is moving faster when the tunnel is straight, slower when it's full of turns (this is the basic logic of running away vs losing the game...)
 - [x] Rocks interrupting the poly that it needs to go around
 - [ ] Food to collect points (besides how low we got...)
-- [ ] Poly can poop, it takes X seconds, but then delays the Scorpion by Y seconds when he reaches the poop
+- [ ] A short while after eating, Poly needs to poop: It starts shaking, crank stops working, player must press B/A fast, repeatedly, to push the poop, then poop comes out and Poly stops shaking and can keep digging (meanwhile the scorpion is getting closer!!!)

 ### Current State
 Poly can dig, the screen scrolls up/down to folloy poly.